MuhammadMouostafa/object-oriented-programming/4-polymorphism/5-binary-operator-overloading.md

 ```

 # Unary Operator Overloading using friend function
-Friend frun used to access private members.
+Friend function used to access private members.

 ```
 #include <iostream>